tschug/tschug.github.io/_posts/2024-06-19-UnofficialSF-Barcode-Scanner.md

 > **Special Note:**
 >
-> Since I chose to use the Flow Button Bar to navigate, I've actually set the screen's fotter to not be shown and instead use the `Done Scanning` button that was configured.
+> Since I chose to use the Flow Button Bar to navigate, I've actually set the screen's footer to not be shown and instead use the `Done Scanning` button that was configured.
 {: .prompt-warning }

 ---